Baltimore Blast

-The Baltimore Blast is an American professional indoor soccer team based in Baltimore, Maryland, United States.
-The team is a part of the Major Arena Soccer League.
+The Baltimore Blast are an American professional indoor soccer team based in Baltimore, Maryland, that competes in the Major Arena Soccer League (MASL).

 Including one championship victory as the original Baltimore Blast, the team has won 10 championships since its founding in 1980.
-Beginning with the 2017-2018 season, home games have been played at Towson University's SECU Arena.
-The Blast previously played at Royal Farms Arena in downtown Baltimore.
+Since the 2017-2018 season, home games have been played at Towson University's TU Arena.
+The Blast previously played at CFG Bank Arena in downtown Baltimore.
 Team colors are red and gold.
 Their current head coach is David Bascome, who took over from Danny Kelly who held the position for 15 years.

 History

 NPSL, MISL II and MISL III years

-The team was founded by North Carolina-based software executive Bill Stealey as the Baltimore Spirit at the end of July 1992 and joined the National Professional Soccer League.
+The team was founded by North Carolina–based software executive Bill Stealey as the Baltimore Spirit at the end of July 1992 and joined the National Professional Soccer League.
 The team replaced the earlier Baltimore Blast, who folded along with the original Major Indoor Soccer League.
 When the team was purchased by Ed Hale, a former owner of the original team, the Spirit were renamed the Blast on July 10, 1998 (Hale had the rights to the Blast name, hence the reason why the team decided to change its name) and joined the new MISL II in 2001.
 After the MISL II folded in 2008, the team announced it would be joining the new National Indoor Soccer League, which would later acquire the rights to, and became, the third version of the MISL.